Jammin-Coder/Espresso/README.md

 Routes are registered `public/index.php`, the router takes care of assigning different actions for each route.
 Controllers are placed in `Phox/Controllers/`.
 Models are places in `Phox/Models` (Not implemented yet).
-Views are stored in `views/`.
-Views are rendered with a template engine yet, just pure PHP.
+Views are stored in `views/` and are rendered with the [Twig template engine.](https://twig.symfony.com/doc/3.x/)
-Data can be 'passed' into views and accessed using `$GLOBALS['var_name']`, where `var_name` is the name of the variable that was 'passed' into the view.

 You may use `DB::query()` to make secure queries to the DB after you call `DB::connect()`

 ### Register routes in `index.php`: